mathworks-ref-arch/matlab-dockerfile/alternates/matlab-installer/README.md

 # Create a MATLAB Container Image using the MATLAB installer

-This repository demonstrates how to create a Docker® container image for MATLAB® from local files using the MATLAB installer on a Linux® Operating System.
+This repository demonstrates how to create a Docker&reg; container image for MATLAB&reg; from local files using the MATLAB installer on a Linux&reg; Operating System.
 For other operating systems, use the appropriate commands.
 This method uses the MATLAB installer rather than [MATLAB Package Manager (mpm)](../../MPM.md).
 The MATLAB installer is the default graphical installer for MATLAB.
 The Dockerfile in this subfolder shows you how to use the MATLAB installer with the `-mode silent` flag to install MATLAB without a graphical user interface.
 Use this Dockerfile if:
 1) You need toolboxes that mpm cannot install.
 1) You prefer using the MATLAB installer workflow, for example, if you have already set it up in your CI/CD pipeline.